ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Execute collision every # time steps.
     The default value is 1.

-A non-relativistic Monte Carlo treatment for particles colliding with a neutral, uniform background gas is also available.
+The ``background_mcc`` scattering type is a non-relativistic Monte Carlo treatment for particles colliding with a neutral, uniform background gas is also available.
 The implementation follows the so-called null collision strategy discussed for example in `Birdsall (IEEE Transactions on Plasma Science, vol. 19, no. 2, pp. 65-85, 1991) <https://ieeexplore.ieee.org/document/106800>`_.